DaveHJT/Firearm-Minecraft-Squid-Workshop-Project/README.md

 # Abstract
 This datapack used only the [minecraft commands](https://minecraft.fandom.com/wiki/Commands) to build a raycasting system, a hitbox detection system and a throwable hit detection system.
 This datapack depends on the [damage system](https://github.com/DaveHJT/Damage-Minecraft-Squid-Workshop-Project) I completed earlier.

-This datapack provides a number of guns, grenades, arrows and equipments (explosive arrows, jetpacks, turrets, etc.) that have vastly different properties and usages.
-The newly added weapons also have the pvp death count and death message functionalities embedded in the original systems in Minecraft.
+This datapack provides a number of guns, grenades, arrows and equipment (explosive arrows, jetpacks, turrets, etc.) that have vastly different properties and usages.
+The newly added weapons also have the PVP death count and death message functionalities embedded in the original systems in Minecraft.

 After a huge number of testing, there should be no bug that can greatly damage your game experience.
-High level API of getting the new items and settings are included.
-So it's suitable to be used in pvp or pve maps and datapacks.
+High-level API of getting the new items and settings are included.
+So it's suitable to be used in PVP or PvE maps and datapacks.

 # Installation
 - Step 1 **Before installation, install my [damage datapack](https://github.com/DaveHJT/Damage-Minecraft-Squid-Workshop-Project) first.**

-- Step 2 Download this repository as a zip and unpack, you will get three folders: 2 datapack folders + 1 resourcepack folder.
+- Step 2 Download this repository as .zip and unpack, you will get three folders: 2 datapack folders + 1 resourcepack folder.
 	- **Firearms-Resourcepack-Squid-Workshop-1.16.5**
 	- **Gun-Datapack-Squid-Workshop-1.16.5**
 	- **Throwable-Datapack-Squid Workshop-1.16.5**